 This white chicken chili recipe is delicious, creamy, and slightly spicy.
 The whole milk and fresh jalpeños increases the spiciness and flavor profile.Adapted from Epicurious

 - 1/2 lb. dried navy beans, picked over

 - 1 stick (1/2 cup) unsalted butter

 - 1-1/2 cup chicken broth

-- 1-1/4 cups half-and-half
+- 1-1/4 cups whole milk

-- 2 teaspoon Tabasco, or to taste
+- 2 tsp.
+Tabasco, or to taste

-- 3 teaspoons chili powder
+- 3 tsp. chili powder

-- 3 teaspoon ground cumin
+- 3 tsp. ground cumin

-- pepper, to taste
+- Salt and pepper, to taste

-- 1-1/2 cups grated Monterey Jack (about 6 ounces), plus extra to serve
+- 1-1/2 cups grated Monterey Jack (about 6 oz.)

-In a skillet cook onion in 2 tablespoons butter over moderate heat until softened.
+In a skillet, cook onion in 2 tablespoons butter over moderate heat until softened.

-Bring mixture to a boil and simmer, stirring occasionally, 5 minutes, or until thickened.
+Bring mixture to a boil and reduce to a simmer.
+Cook for 5 minutes, or until thickened, stirring occasionally.
 Stir in Tabasco, chili powder, cumin, salt, and pepper.
-Add beans, chilies, most of your sliced jalapeno and chicken.
-Add ladles of the chicken stock you poached your chicken in until it reaches the desired consistency you would like - for me this was 4 ladles of additional broth that I added.
-Add in the Monterey Jack and cook mixture over moderately low heat, stirring, 20 minutes.
+Add beans, chilies, most of the chicken and sliced jalapeño.
+Add ladles of the chicken stock in until it reaches the desired consistency.
+Add the Monterey Jack and cook mixture over moderately low heat, stirring, 20 minutes.

-Garnish chili with any or all of the following: cilantro leaves, sour cream, Monterrey jack and jalapeno slices!
+Garnish chili with any or all of the following: cilantro leaves, sour cream, Monterrey Jack and jalapeño slices